diazgarcia/diazgarcia.github.io/research/index.md

 #### 2. Functional genomics #####

 New technologies allow the discovery of genes driving phenotypic variation.
-Our large germplasm collection spanning more than xxx Vitis species harbor tremendous phenotypic variation, some of which is still unexploited.
+Our large germplasm collection spanning more than 40 *Vitis* species harbor tremendous phenotypic variation, some of which is still unexploited.
 Through a strong collaboration network, the Diaz-Garcia Lab aims to discover, understand, catalog, conserve, and exploit useful allelic variation to support grapevine breeding.

 #### 3. Phenomics ####